 Location: Project Amelia takes place in Pittsburgh’s South Side.
 The exact location will be disclosed via email in advance of your ticketed performance date.
 This experience is strictly for patrons 18 and up.

 Free Thursday Post-show Discussion: Join us for a lively discussion every Thursday night throughout the run of the show.
+Click here to view the list of topics and speakers.
 This event is open to the public and includes complimentary food and drink!
 Catering provided by Sprezzatura.

 Frequently Asked Questions: There’s a lot to know if you’re coming to an immersive, especially if it’s for the first time!
 Read our FAQ to find out more about the show.

 General Admission: $50-70

 The earlier in the run you attend, the lower the ticket price.
 This is in part to reward those who are our early-adopters – the ones who will show up the moment we open our door – and in part to better recognize the higher quality of experience that patrons who come late in the run receive.